seanpreston/quaderno-api/sections/transactions.md

 * **Scenario 2:** The customer has at least two coincident data for the country (i.e. the country of the request ip  and the country of the zip code are the same).
 In this case the customer's data meets the VAT compliance so Quaderno will save the transaction as a history record.
 Now you can proceed to the step 3.

 ### Step 3: Process and complete the order
-Now that everything is verified and the information is stored, you can complete the order and create the payment in your website (i.e. debit the customer’s payment method).
+Now that everything is verified and the information is stored, you can complete the order and create the payment on your website (i.e. debit the customer’s payment method).